|

 Give them both the resources and the opportunity to replicate

+their success.
 While there is nothing wrong with a “star

 culture,” what you don’t want is to move your